oonisim/Kubernetes/README.md

 ```

 #### Datadog (optional)
-Create an Datadog trial account and set environment variable DATADOG_API_KEY to that Datadog [account API_KEY](https://app.datadoghq.com/account/settings#api).
-The Datadog module setup the monitors/metrics to verify that K8S is up and running, and can start monitoring and setup alerts right away.
+Create a Datadog trial account and set the environment variable DATADOG_API_KEY to the [Datadog account API_KEY](https://app.datadoghq.com/account/settings#api).
+The Datadog module setups the monitors/metrics to verify that K8S is up and running, and can start monitoring and setup alerts right away.

 #### Ansible inventory